The Holdovers: Plot

-When Hunham catches Angus trying to book a hotel room, the two argue about Hunham's disciplinarian policies.
+When Hunham catches Angus trying to book a hotel room, they argue about Hunham's disciplinarian policies.
 Angus runs through the school halls and defiantly leaps into a pile of gym equipment, dislocating his shoulder.
-Hunham takes Angus to the hospital.
-To protect Hunham from blame, Angus lies to the doctors about the circumstances of his injury.
-At a restaurant, Hunham and Angus encounter Lydia Crane, Woodrup's assistant.
-Hunham flirts with Lydia, who invites the pair to her Christmas Eve party.
-Angus, Hunham, Mary, and Barton's janitor, Danny, attend Lydia's party.
-There, Angus and Lydia's niece Elise share a kiss, while Hunham discovers that Lydia has a boyfriend.
+Hunham takes him to the hospital.
+To protect his teacher from blame, Angus lies to the doctors about the circumstances of his injury.

+At a restaurant, Hunham and Angus encounter Lydia Crane, Woodrup's assistant, who is fond of Hunham and invites the pair to her Christmas Eve party.
+Angus, Hunham, Mary, and Barton's janitor Danny attend Lydia's party.
+There, Angus is taken with Lydia's niece Elise, but Hunham discovers that Lydia has a boyfriend.
 As Mary gets drunk and has an emotional breakdown over Curtis's death, Hunham insists on leaving early.
-As Hunham and Angus argue, Angus says that his father is dead and Mary scolds Hunham for his unsympathetic behavior.
+As he and Angus argue, the teen says that his father is dead and Mary scolds Hunham for his lack of empathy.
 Feeling remorseful, Hunham arranges a small Christmas celebration.
-Mary persuades Hunham to grant Angus's wish for a "field trip" to Boston.
+Mary persuades him to grant Angus's wish for a "field trip" to Boston.
 After dropping off Mary in Roxbury to spend time with her pregnant sister, Angus and Hunham walk through Boston, ice skate and visit the Museum of Fine Arts.

 The two encounter a classmate of Hunham's from Harvard College, who has become a successful academic.
-Hunham lies about his career, and Angus plays along.
-Angus learns that Hunham was expelled from Harvard after a legacy donor's son accused him of plagiarism and Hunham semi-deliberately hit him with a car.
-Although the incident nearly ruined Hunham's career prospects, the old Barton headmaster took pity on him and offered him an adjunct teaching job.
+Embarrassed, Hunham lies about his career, and Angus plays along.
+Angus learns that Hunham was expelled from Harvard after a legacy donor's son accused him of plagiarism, causing Hunham to semi-deliberately hit him with a car.
+Although the incident nearly ruined Hunham's career prospects, his old Barton headmaster took pity on him and offered him an adjunct teaching job.

-When Hunham and Angus see a movie at the Orpheum Theatre, Angus sneaks away and Hunham catches him entering a taxi.
-Angus explains that he wants to see his father, and Hunham agrees to accompany him, assuming that they are going to a cemetery.
+When Hunham and Angus see the film Little Big Man at the Orpheum Theatre, Angus sneaks away and Hunham catches him entering a taxi.
+The teen explains that he wants to see his father, and Hunham agrees to accompany him, assuming that they are going to a cemetery.
 However, Angus's father is alive and confined in a psychiatric hospital.

-Following the visit, Angus (who takes medication for depression) expresses concern that his future behavior will echo his father's.
-Hunham comforts Angus, affirming that Angus is not the same person as his father.
+Following the visit, Angus (who takes medication for depression) expresses his fear that he will grow up to become like his father.
+Hunham comforts him, affirming that Angus is not the same person as his father.
 Hunham, Angus, Mary and Danny celebrate New Year's Eve together.